Every school is likely to have at least one pupil who is severely allergic to a type of food, and many schools will have more.

 FAQs about spare pens in schools

-Our Allergy Aunts have received questions through the Anaphylaxis Campaign helpline from school nurses and school staff about spare pens in schools and The Human Medicines (Amendment) Regulations 2017.
+Our Helpline and Information Team have received questions through the Anaphylaxis Campaign helpline from school nurses and school staff about spare pens in schools and The Human Medicines (Amendment) Regulations 2017.
 Links to guidance for schools and our top tips and advice to some of the most frequently asked questions are here.

 Our tips for how school staff can help children with allergies at school include…

-- Ensure that catering supervisors are aware of an allergic child’s requirements.
+- Ensure that catering supervisors are aware of an allergic child’s requirements, this may be done by creating a log with photographs of children with allergies.
+However, this should be dealt with sensitively, and not be visible to students.
 Review health records submitted by parents.

-- Ensure staff have received high-quality training in managing severe allergies in schools, including how to use an adrenaline auto injector.
-The Anaphylaxis Campaign offers online training through its AllergyWise training programme
+- Ensure the staff have received high-quality training in managing severe allergies in schools, including how to use an adrenaline auto injector.
+The Anaphylaxis Campaign offers online training through its AllergyWise training programme.

 - Review policies after a reaction has occurred.

-You can find more information and advice in our FAQ: Schools Fact Sheet here.
+You can find more information and advice in our FAQs in Schools fact sheet: www.anaphylaxis.org.uk/our-factsheets.

 Children who are considered to be at risk of life-threatening allergic reactions are prescribed adrenaline injectors and school staff may be asked to be trained to administer them.